osamunoda/manipulator/README.md

 * Library/Application Support/FileMaker/Extensions /AddonModules folder (on macOS).
 * AppData\Local\FileMaker\Extensions\AddonModules (on Windows).

-JS_Drill: Demo file. the manipulator is already installed.
+JS-Drill: Demo file. the manipulator is already installed.
 First of all, check it before you install this in your file.

 manipulator_howto.mp4: how-to movie